 Many people want to collect a 1922 Silver Dollar, not knowing these coins have low value.

 They do not realize that 84,275,000 were produced for this series, making this dollar mintage the highest in American history.

-Continue reading to find out how much is a 1922 silver dollar worth.
+Continue reading to find out exactly how much is a 1922 silver dollar worth.

 How much is a 1922 silver dollar worth?

-Each coin of 1922 Silver Dollar contains 90% of silver so they are worth more than its face value.
+Each coin of 1922 Silver Dollar contains 90% of silver so they are worth more than their face value.
 Nevertheless, the price will depend on the coin you have.

 For the 1922 Silver Dollar G-4 condition, you can get $20.13, $20.74 for F-12 condition and $24.13 for EF-40.